hpe-dev-incubator/hpe-dev-portal/content/blog/create-a-cold-tiered-volume-and-use-hpe-ezmeral-data-fabric-object-store-as-remote-target.md

 ## Create an Cold-Tiered Volume and offlad to remote Object Store

-So, now we are going to create a Volume on another cluster and configure the Cold Tier remote target for this Volume.
+So, now we are going to create a volume on another cluster and configure the cold-tier remote target for this volume.
-Then we will manually offload the data in this Volume to the remote HPE Ezmeral Data Fabric Object Store.
+Then we will manually offload the data in this olume to the remote HPE Ezmeral Data Fabric Object Store.

 ### Create a Cold-Tiered Volume by Web GUI